pavaris/php-mongo/README.md

     http://php.net/manual/en/book.mongo.php

-Connect to the server and add the php files to the directory
+Connect to the server and add the php files to the directory:

     /var/www/html/

+#Add the current collection

+Upload the server.json file to the server.

+Type in terminal:

+    mongoimport --db map --collection poi2 --file server.json

+This imports the document to the map database in the poi2 collection.